Comprehensive care for all neuromuscular diseases

 Our commitment to personal care is important to our entire team of expert physicians – they will see you each time you come to our clinic.
 Our neurologists have not only vast experience in treating neuromuscular disorders and muscle diseases, but also a warm presence that will make you feel right at home.

 Our program's small team works together to tend to the needs of you and your family.
-The first person who sees you during your visits is our nurse practitioner, who gets us up to date on your status.
+The first person who sees you during your visits is either our medical assistant or our nurse practitioner, who gets us up to date on your status.
 If an electromyography test is needed for diagnostic purposes, our technologist shows great care in walking you through what can be an uncomfortable experience.
 And our clinic nurse can help you with everything from scheduling appointments with other specialties to procuring equipment such as braces, walkers and wheelchairs.

 The program that other doctors count on